djragsdale/ship/README.md

 - ENDIF
 - WHILE
 - ENDWHILE
-- VAR - declare variable
+- VAR - declare variable.
+TODO: Define type for strong typing.
 - LET - assign variable
 - INPUT - assign a variable based on user input to the prompt string following the statement.
 Format: `INPUT $myVariable "What do you want?"`
 - __LINE - the current line of the interpreter
 - __COLUMN - the current column of the interpreter
 - PROC - declare a procedure.
 Can have side effects, will not receive own scope, and must not declare new variables.
 - FUNC - declare a function.
 Must not have side effects, will receive own scope, and can declare new variables within own scope.
 - STRUCT - declare a memory structure.
 Specific properties are allocated memory ranges and are interpreted as one of the declared primitive types.
+Comes before BEGIN statement.

 No current method exists for error handling or exception catching.
 It will have to come at some point but isn't here yet.